-Veteran’s compensation is based on an impairment of earning capability that is related to a service-connected disability.
+Veterans’ compensation is based on an impairment of earning capability that is related to a service-connected disability.
 It is important to remember that the disability does not have to be related to combat.
 VA compensation and pension benefits cost of living allowance (COLA) is paid based on the Social Security Administration (SSA) COLA.
-Compensation COLA by statue may not be more than the SSA COLA and pension COLA is equal to the SSA COLA.
-This year SSA did not increase COLA.
-VA will be providing letters to beneficiaries informing them that there will be no COLA for 2010.
-The 2010 Veterans Administration compensation rate for a veteran who is not married with a 10 percent disability rating is $123 per month.
-The 2010 Veterans Administration compensation rate for a veteran who is not married with a 100 percent disability rating is $2,673 per month.
+The 2019 Veterans’ Administration compensation rate for a veteran who is not married with a 10 percent disability rat- ing is $$140.05 per month.
+The Veterans Administration compensation rate for a veteran who is not married with a 100 percent disability rating is $3,057.13 per month.
 A veteran may be eligible for an increased or a special monthly compensation that may be greater than these amounts if the veteran is in need of aid and attendance of another to care for him or her.
-The Veterans Administration may reevaluate a service-connected condition.
-If the extent of the disability has increased or decreased, the percentage disability may be changed.
+The Veterans Administration may re-evaluate a service-connected condition.
+If the extent of the disability has increased or decreased, the percentage of disability may be changed.

 Non-Service Connected Pension

 The Veterans Administration does provide health care services to veterans.
-These include hospital care at a Veterans Administration medical center and nursing home care at a Veterans Administration nursing center.
-However, a veteran is required to make a co-payment that is based on the inpatient Medicare deductible rate, that is adjusted annually.
+These include hospital care at a Veterans Administration medical center and nursing home care at a Vet- erans Administration nursing center.
+However, a veteran is required to make a co-payment that is based on the inpatient Medicare deductible rate, which is adjusted annually.
 These co-payment rates are explained in Chapter 2 of this book.
 In order to receive these health care benefits, the veteran must be enrolled in the Veterans Administrations health care system.
 Nursing home care is not provided to all enrolled veterans.
-Nursing home care is only provided to veterans needing nursing home care for a service-related condition; veterans with a service-connected disability rating of 70 percent or more and veterans who have a service-connected disability of 60 percent and are unemployable.
+Nursing home care is only provided to veterans needing nursing home care for a service-related condition to veterans with a service-connected disability rating of 70 percent or more and veterans who have a service- connected disability of 60 percent and are unemployable.
 There are also state-run veteran nursing homes.
 The VA provides funds to states to help them build the homes and pays a portion of the costs for veterans eligible for VA health care.
 The states, however, set eligibility criteria for admission.
-A service- connected disability is a disability that the Veterans Administration has officially ruled was incurred or aggravated while on active duty in the military and in the line of duty.
+A service-connected disability is a disability that the Veterans Administration has officially ruled was incurred or aggravated while on active duty in the military and in the line of duty.
 When the Veterans Administration rules that the illness or condition is directly related to active military service, a disability rating is assigned.

 An enrolled veteran may also be entitled to receive certain geriatric services.
-He or she may receive either an inpatient or outpatient evaluation of a veteran’s ability to care for him or herself: therapeutic day care programs that provide medical and rehabilitation services; respite care; nursing, physical therapy, and other services provided in the veterans home and hospice and palliative care.
+He or she may receive either an inpatient or outpatient evaluation of a veteran’s ability to care for his or her therapeutic day care programs that provide medical and rehabilitation services; respite care; nursing, physical therapy, and other services provided in the veteran’s home and hospice and palliative care.